 Alec lives in the heart of the constituency with his wife Susan and their two dogs, Boris and Maggie.
-Living in the constituency allows Alec to stay in touch with issues that really matter to local people.
-Following six years as a Leeds City Councillor for the Harewood Ward, Alec describes becoming the Member of Parliament for his home constituency a huge honour.
+Following six years as a Leeds City Councillor for the Harewood Ward, Alec described becoming the Member of Parliament for his home constituency as a huge honour.

-The son of two teachers, Alec was born in 1976 and educated at Saint George’s Church of England Comprehensive School.
+The son of two teachers, Alec was born in 1976 and educated at his local Comprehensive School.
 He studied Mechanical Engineering at Brunel University where he graduated with honours in 1998.
 After graduation Alec relocated to Yorkshire and made his work and family life in Leeds.
-Living in Micklefield and first working as a kitchen and bathroom fitter, Alec later established a career in project management taking up a job with the University of Leeds.
+Living in Micklefield, Alec established a career in project management taking up a job with the University of Leeds.
+He also spent time as a kitchen and bathroom fitter when his work contracts dried up (Alec has fitted many kitchens and bathrooms around Elmet & Rothwell).
 Alec is a member of campaign groups such as ‘Blue Collar Conservativism’ and the ‘Trade Union Reform Group’ describing himself as a Conservative Trade Unionist.

-With over a decade of experience campaigning in Elmet & Rothwell, Alec knows not only what issues matter to local people, but has come to know nearly every road, avenue and cul-de-sac in the constituency by name.
-It is Alec’s promise to put the interests of his constituents before those of his own.
+With nearly two decades of experience campaigning in Elmet & Rothwell, Alec knows not only what issues matter to local people, but has come to know nearly every road, avenue and cul-de-sac in the constituency by name.
+It is Alec’s promise to always put the interests of his constituents first.

 Alec at work

-Alec’s first experience working in Government came in September 2012 when he was appointed Parliamentary Private Secretary (PPS) to the Minister of State for Northern Ireland.
-He returned to the backbenches in October 2013 to better represent his constituents over issues with the High Speed Rail (Preparation) Bill and later returned to the Government benches in July 2014 as PPS in the Foreign & Commonwealth Office.
+Alec’s first experience working in Government came in November 2010 as a Parliamentary private Secretary (PPS) in the Department for Transport.
+In September 2012 he was PPS appointed to the Minister of State for Northern Ireland.
+He returned to the backbenches in October 2013 to better represent his constituents over issues with the High Speed Rail (Preparation) Bill.

 Alec at home

-Alec is a Formula 1 enthusiast and enjoys spending a few hours watching the Grand Prix.
-Saturdays are usually spent dealing with casework around the constituency but in his spare time Alec enjoys reading, writing and playing football.
-Since his marriage to Susan in May 2011, Alec enjoys spending Sunday afternoons at home walking their dogs and spending time with family and friends.
-Regulars in his local village pub know Alec to be a frustrated rock star.
+Alec is a Formula 1 enthusiast and is Deputy Chairman of the All Party Parliamentary Group for Formula 1, so he enjoys spending a few hours watching the Grand Prix on a Sunday.
+Fridays and Saturdays are usually spent holding individual Advice Surgeries and Supermarket Surgeries around the constituency but in his spare time Alec enjoys Football, Cricket and Baseball.
+Alec tries his best to keep Sundays free to spend time with his family, but from his frequent visits to music sessions in his local pub, regulars know him to be a frustrated rock star!